-The New Jersey Workers' Compensation Act (WCA) provides employees with an "automatic entitlement to certain, but reduced," compensation for workplace injury or death in exchange for "relinquish[ing] their right to pursue common law remedies."2 New Jersey Courts have characterized this exclusive remedy provision as "a historic trade-off."3 In N.J.S.
-34:15-8, the WCA provides an exception for injuries or death resulting from an "intentional wrong," but does not define that term.4
+The New Jersey Workers' Compensation Act (WCA) provides employees with an "automatic entitlement to certain, but reduced," compensation for workplace injury or death in exchange for "relinquish[ing] their right to pursue common law remedies."
+New Jersey Courts have characterized this exclusive remedy provision as "a historic trade-off."
+In N.J.S.
+34:15-8, the WCA provides an exception for injuries or death resulting from an "intentional wrong," but does not define that term.

 In Bove v.
-AkPharma Inc.,5 the Appellate Division held the intentional wrong exception did not apply to an employee whose injuries were allegedly caused by his use of a nasal spray developed and provided to him by his employer.6 The Bove court engaged in a detailed discussion of the legislative history and common law defining the scope of the intentional wrong exception,7 reviewing three key New Jersey Supreme Court cases: Millison v.
+AkPharma Inc.,5 the Appellate Division held that the intentional wrong exception did not apply to an employee whose injuries were allegedly caused by his use of a nasal spray developed and provided to him by his employer.6 The Bove Court engaged in a detailed discussion of the legislative history and common law defining the scope of the intentional wrong exception,7 reviewing three key New Jersey Supreme Court cases: Millison v.
 E.I. du Pont de Nemours & Co.,8 Laidlow v.
 Hariton Machine Co.,9 and Van Dunk v.
 Reckson Associates Realty Corp.10

-Proposed modifications to N.J.S.
-34:15-8 are intended to clarify the scope of the intentional wrong exception to the exclusive remedy provision in the WCA, consistent with its legislative history and the interpretation of the statutory language by New Jersey courts.
+The recommended modifications to N.J.S.
+34:15-8, set forth in the Appendix, are intended to clarify the scope of the intentional wrong exception to the exclusive remedy provision in the WCA, consistent with its legislative history and the interpretation of the statutory language by the New Jersey Supreme Court.